sakjain92/Fractional-GPUs/doc/BUILD.md

 make
 ```

-In the build directory, following files should be present:
+After these steps, in the build directory, following files should be present:

 * *libfractional_gpu.so* - Link external applications with this library
 * *fgpu_server* - Server that is required by FGPU applications.